Frequently Asked Questions

 A: Yes, for English (ESOL) and GED.
 No, for adult diploma and enrichment.

-Q: How do people enroll in GED/Diploma if under 18 years old?
+Q: How do people enroll in HiSET/Diploma if under 18 years old?

 A: Students must have an Alternative Learning Plan from their high school that specifies enrollment and attendance in an adult education program.
 The Exeter Adult Education staff can work with high schools to develop alternative learning plans.

-Q: Can someone take the GED before turning 18?
+Q: Can someone take the HiSET before turning 18?

 Q: Can people bring their children with them to class?